Variance-Gated Ensembles: An Epistemic-Aware Framework for Uncertainty Estimation

-Calibration methods, such as temperature scaling, operate post hoc and adjust predictive confidence without modifying uncertainty structure during training~\citep{Guo:2017a,Kumar:2022a}.
+\paragraph{Calibration methods.} Calibration methods, such as temperature scaling, operate post hoc and adjust predictive confidence without modifying uncertainty structure during training~\citep{Guo:2017a,Kumar:2022a}.
 In contrast, recent work explores integrating uncertainty-aware mechanisms into the training process itself, including diversity-promoting losses and uncertainty-regularized objectives~\citep{Fort:2020a,Ashukha:2021a}.
-VGN aligns within this area by introducing a differentiable normalization layer that modulates ensemble predictions based on epistemic variance, allowing uncertainty re-shaping to be learned end-to-end.
+VGN contributes to this area by introducing a differentiable normalization layer that modulates ensemble predictions based on epistemic variance, allowing uncertainty re-shaping to be learned end-to-end.

-In many applications, risk-based decisions depend on ambiguity between top-ranked classes rather than uncertainty of the full-simplex distribution.
+\paragraph{Margin-based criteria.} In many applications, risk-based decisions depend on ambiguity between top-ranked classes rather than uncertainty of the full-simplex distribution.
 Margin-based criteria, such as Best-versus-Second Best (BvSB) scores, are used in active learning and selective prediction~\citep{Joshi:2009a,Geifman:2017a}.
 VGMU extends this method by incorporating ensemble variance into the decision margin, offering a decision-focused epistemic uncertainty measure that emphasizes disagreement among top-ranked classes while remaining computationally efficient.